- BFF Home

 Do you think that the disciples felt like failures and were unfit to serve Jesus?
 Why or why not?
 How could this scene change that perspective?

 Check out other quality BFF materials related to the above topics.

-A video and handout of this lesson is available on the BFF New Testament DVD - see below.
+A video and handout of this lesson is available on the BFF New Testament Library - see below.